devxiongmao/device-query-tool/docs/user-stories.md

 1. As a standard user of this tool, I want to be able to query for a specific device, and see all capabilities that that device has including all features, bands, and combos for a unique telecom provider (Telus, Rogers, etc) to answer customer requests, or select specific devices for testing

+1. As a standard user of this tool, in all queries I construct on this page, I want to be abe to specify which fields are returned related to the device

 ## Capability Querying Page